 All the guests with gifts from Heartbeat Vietnam

-This year, despite of the COVID-19 pandemic’s heavy impact, Heartbeat Vietnam and VCF’s other timely virus related campaigns have helped heart children to stay protected as VCF continues to provide desperately needed surgeries.
+This year, despite the COVID-19 pandemic’s heavy impact, Heartbeat Vietnam and VCF’s other timely virus-related campaigns have helped heart children stay protected as VCF continues to provide desperately needed surgeries.
 VCF also provides the children’s families with the psychological and financial support they need.
-Ten months into 2020, Heartbeat Vietnam has managed to support 480 children with congenital heart defects have their life-saving surgeries, while providing 68 children with The Continuing Care package to be able to visit the hospital for check-ups and follow-ups, 21 Grants for families to have more resources to take care of their children, and 5 Scholarships for bright students to maintain their education.
+Ten months into 2020, Heartbeat Vietnam has managed to support 480 children with congenital heart defects to have their life-saving surgeries while providing 68 children with The Continuing Care package to be able to visit the hospital for check-ups and follow-ups, 21 Grants for families to have more resources to take care of their children, and 5 Scholarships for bright students to maintain their education.

 This 8000th Heartbeat Vietnam child milestone celebrated today is really just the beginning of a new journey for Heartbeat Vietnam’s work.
-This accomplishment could never be achieved without coordinated efforts from the program team members, local stakeholders across 63 provinces and hundreds of sponsors who have contributed their time, financial resources and passion to save the lives of sick children.
-With the support of local doctors, the government of Vietnam, hospitals and loyal partners, VinaCapital Foundation is able to send 80- 100 a year to Rural Outreach Clinics to the most remote and underprivileged areas of Vietnam to find children who need assistance.
+This accomplishment could never be achieved without coordinated efforts from the program team members, local stakeholders across 63 provinces, and hundreds of sponsors who have contributed their time, financial resources, and passion to save the lives of sick children.
+With the support of local doctors, the government of Vietnam, hospitals, and loyal partners, VinaCapital Foundation is able to send 80- 100 a year to Rural Outreach Clinics in the most remote and underprivileged areas of Vietnam to find children who need assistance.
 Then VCF provides the proper remediation.
-The Critical Response and Survive To Thrive programs bring essential pediatric emergency and neonatal equipment and training to hospitals, healthcare workers and patients.
-In the future, VinaCapital Foundation looks forward to scaling out its 5 core programs even farther to enhance healthcare outcomes, improve education and transform communities by strengthening children and their mothers.
+The Critical Response and Survive To Thrive programs bring essential pediatric emergency and neonatal equipment and training to hospitals, healthcare workers, and patients.
+In the future, VinaCapital Foundation looks forward to scaling out its 5 core programs even further to enhance healthcare outcomes, improve education and transform communities by strengthening children and their mothers.